-This article provides a detailed response to: How does the Burke-Litwin Model address the challenges of employee retention and turnover in a competitive talent market?
-For a comprehensive understanding of Burke-Litwin, we also include relevant case studies for further reading and links to Burke-Litwin best practice resources.
+This article provides a detailed response to: How Does the Burke-Litwin Model Improve Employee Retention in Competitive Markets?
+[Framework Explained] For a comprehensive understanding of Burke-Litwin, we also include relevant case studies for further reading and links to Burke-Litwin templates.

 The Burke-Litwin Model identifies 12 dimensions that contribute to organizational change: External Environment, Mission and Strategy, Leadership, Organizational Culture, Structure, Management Practices, Systems (including HR systems), Work Unit Climate, Task and Individual Skills, Individual Needs and Values, Motivation, and Performance.
 This model posits that changes in any of these dimensions can lead to changes in others, with the External Environment being the initial driver of change.
 For employee retention and turnover, particular focus should be on Leadership, Organizational Culture, Management Practices, and Work Unit Climate, as these are directly linked to employee satisfaction and engagement.